kylebebak/pick-git/README.md

 ![License](https://camo.githubusercontent.com/890acbdcb87868b382af9a4b1fac507b9659d9bf/68747470733a2f2f696d672e736869656c64732e696f2f62616467652f6c6963656e73652d4d49542d626c75652e737667)

-__pick-git__ is a set of command line tools for leveraging thoughtbot's [pick](https://github.com/calleerlandsson/pick) to turbocharge your Git workflow.
+__pick-git__ is a set of command line tools for leveraging [fzf](https://github.com/junegunn/fzf) to turbocharge your Git workflow.

 Git can be a bit of a pain, especially when passing branches or commit hashes as args.
 Big projects have lots of branches and tons of commits.
 Finding and copying commit hashes to compare commits, for example, is awkward and slow.

-`pick`, however, was literally born for jobs like this. __pick-git__ uses `pick` to make working with branches, commits and files in your project's repo a breeze.
+`fzf`, however, was literally born for jobs like this. __pick-git__ uses `fzf` to make working with branches, commits and files in your project's repo a breeze.

 It's installable via `pip` and works with Python 2/3.